 Does that make sense to you?
 It doesn’t to me.

 Cities spend millions on waste management, then turn around and spend millions on affordable housing.
-Call me naive, but it seems to me that if those departments ever spoke with one another, some of their expenses might be reduced.
+Call me naive, but it seems to me that if those departments partnered together, some of their expenses might be reduced.

-The thought that those old trees died years ago just to be burned or buried decades later, well it just killed me.
+The thought that those old trees died years ago just to be burned or buried decades later, long before their useful life was over . . . . well it just killed me.

 Speaking of burying, you don’t want me to get on my soapbox about landfills.
 All we’re accomplishing by filling up landfills as fast as we can: we’re depleting our natural resources at an alarming rate … and waste management companies just keep getting richer and richer.